-Americans Who Were Detained After Speaking Spanish In Montana Sue U.S. Border Patrol
+Americans Who Were Detained After Speaking Spanish In Montana Sue U.S. Border Agency

-Two women who were detained and asked to show identification after speaking Spanish in a convenience store in Montana are suing U.S. Customs and Border Protection, saying the CBP agent violated their constitutional rights when he detained them and asked to see their IDs.
+Two women who were detained and asked to show identification after speaking Spanish in a convenience store in Montana are suing U.S. Customs and Border Protection, saying the CBP agent violated their constitutional rights when he detained them and asked to see their identification.

 Ana Suda and Martha "Mimi" Hernandez — American citizens who were born in Texas and California, respectively — were questioned as they attempted to buy groceries in Havre, Mont., last May.
 They captured video of the encounter, which began inside the Town Pump gas station and convenience store.
 In all, they were detained for some 40 minutes.

-In the footage, CBP Agent Paul O'Neal is seen telling one of the women, "Ma'am, the reason I asked you for your ID is because I came in here, and I saw that you guys are speaking Spanish, which is very unheard of up here."
+In the footage, CBP Agent Paul O'Neal is seen telling one of the women, "Ma'am, the reason I asked you for your ID is because I came in here and I saw that you guys are speaking Spanish, which is very unheard of up here."

-When it was posted last spring, the video raised new questions about the Trump administration's methods for carrying out a crackdown on people who have entered the U.S. illegally from the southern border.
+When it was posted last spring, the video raised new questions about the Trump administration's methods for carrying out a crackdown on people who have entered the U.S. illegally from the Southern border.
 Suda and Hernandez say the agent had no cause to detain them; they accuse the CBP of violating their rights against unreasonable seizure and equal protection under the law.

 Suda and Hernandez filed suit with the help of the American Civil Liberties Union, along with its chapter in Montana and a local law firm.

 The lawsuit asks a federal district court to order the CBP not to stop or detain anyone "on the basis of race, accent and/or speaking Spanish," unless those characteristics are tied to a specific and reliable suspect description.
-They also want the court to declare that someone's race or language aren't enough on their own to create suspicion to justify a seizure or detention.
+They also want the court to declare that someone's race or language isn't enough on its own to create suspicion to justify a seizure or detention.
 The suit also seeks unspecified compensation and punitive damages.

-The two friends have lived in Havre for several years, working as certified nurse assistants at a local medical center and raising their children in Montana, according to their lawsuit.
-They say they had left work, gone to the gym, and were waiting to pay for their milk and eggs when Hernandez said hello to O'Neal in the checkout line — and that he replied by saying she had a strong accent.
+The two friends have lived in Havre for several years, working as certified nurse assistants at a local medical center and raising their children, according to their lawsuit.
+They say they had left work, gone to the gym and were waiting to pay for their milk and eggs when Hernandez said hello to O'Neal in the checkout line — and that he replied by saying she had a strong accent.

 He then asked the pair where they had been born — leading Suda to ask, "Are you serious?"